nnseva/django-geoadmin/README.md

 # Django Geo Admin

 The [Django Geo Admin List](https://github.com/nnseva/django-geoadmin) package provides an admin list view for the geo-based data of the GeoDjango.
-It requires django-leaflet and uses leaflet to show the map.
+It requests [django-leaflet](https://github.com/makinacorpus/django-leaflet) in requirements, but doesn't use it really.

 ## Installation